htang113/Multi-task-electronic/README.md

 3. Demo

-We include two demo scripts demo/demo_train.py and demo/demo_inference.py for training the EGNN model and using our pre-trained model to calculate molecular properties.
+We include 3 demo scripts in demo/ for training the EGNN model and using our pre-trained model to calculate molecular properties.

 3.1 Demo for training a model

-The training script is shown below:
+The training demo/demo_train.py script is shown below:
 ```
 from mtelect import train_model